Surrealist vs Realist Progressives

 All bold, noble, lofty, and yet cogent ideals.
-All shared by a vast majority Democrats I am sure.
-All provable to work too, as quite a few of our Social Democratic European allies have implemented many of these progressive ideals for decades.
+All shared by a vast majority of Democrats I am sure.
+All provable to work too, as most of our Social Democratic European allies have implemented these progressive ideals for decades.
 One can visit Sweden, Norway, Denmark, France, Germany, and Spain, for instance, and witness the success of so many of these ideals in practice.
 It can be costly and these folks pay more taxes than citizens of the USA, but the quality of life in these countries is far better for all citizens than in the USA.

 Some would call it Socialism; I call it Social Democracy since Socialism was originally devised to be foisted on the proletariat by revolutions against the ruling class and run by a hierarchical, all-powerful, “dictatorship of the proletariat.”
 Meanwhile citizens freely choose Social Democracy through free elections, and vote for the government that manages it.
 It’s huge distinction, one which, of course, the dopes on FOX News and other far-right media outlets fail to make in all their irrational, logical-fallacy-laden blathering.